arieloO/arieloO/README.md

 - 💬 Ask me about good music to code with !
 - 📫 How to reach me: @ariel_is_dev on twitter.
 - 😄 Pronouns: he/him.
-- ⚡ Fun fact: I studied sound engineering and music production, I worked as a sound engineer during 5 years before starting a retraining to web development.
+- ⚡ Fun fact: I studied sound engineering and music production, I worked as a sound engineer during 5 years before I seriously started retraining to web development.